Warren Worthington III: Angel

 When the original X-Men are captured by the mutant island Krakoa, Professor X creates a new team of X-Men to rescue them.
 When this new team decides to stay on as X-Men, Angel and the rest of the original team, with the exception of Cyclops, leave.
 He and Iceman go to Los Angeles, where they found the Champions with Hercules, Black Widow, and Ghost Rider.
 Following the apparent death of Jean Grey and Cyclops' subsequent exile from the team, Warren rejoins the X-Men.
-During this time, Angel unsuccessfully pursues pop star Alison Blaire, also known as Dazzler.
-He grows increasingly disturbed by the behavior and actions of Wolverine, and quits the team in protest.

-He is kidnapped by the Morlock leader Callisto, who intends to force Angel to be her lover.
-Storm, Nightcrawler, Colossus, and Sprite arrive in time to stop Callisto from cutting off Angel's wings (believing that without them, Angel will be unable to flee from her).
-Storm fights and defeats Callisto for the right to be the leader of the Morlocks, effectively freeing Angel in the process.

-Shortly thereafter, Angel joins the Defenders, along with Beast, Iceman, and girlfriend Candy Southern.
-Using Angel's New Mexico house as their base, the group has several adventures before most of the group are killed freeing teammate Moondragon from demonic possession.
+However, he grows increasingly disturbed by the behavior and actions of Wolverine, and quits the team in protest.
+Shortly thereafter, Angel joins the Defenders, along with Beast, Iceman, and Candy Southern.
+Most of the group are killed freeing teammate Moondragon from demonic possession.

 Angel considers retirement following the collapse of the Defenders, but the discovery of Jean Grey alive changes his mind.
-Jean Grey is furious at the increase in anti-mutant hysteria in the two years she has been missing, and opposes the X-Men's decision to align themselves with the villain Magneto.
+Jean Grey is furious at the increase in anti-mutant hysteria in the two years she has been missing, and opposes the X-Men's decision to align themselves with Magneto.
 To appease Jean's desire for action, Warren organizes X-Factor.
-He recruits his old prep school friend Cameron Hodge to run the team, unaware that Cameron hates mutants, particularly Warren.
-Since Cyclops is married to Madelyne Pryor at the time and reacts coldly to Jean's return, Angel takes advantage of Jean's need for emotional support and expresses his love for her.
-This destroys Warren's relationship with Candy Southern, after Candy finds Warren consoling Jean.
+Warren recruits his old friend Cameron Hodge to run the team, unaware that Hodge is opposed to mutants.